 First feature, Lara Bozabalian, is a writer I always enjoy immensely.
 Her set consisted of pieces from her up coming book Tourist.
 As the title implies we travelled from elephant riots in India to hunting wildlife in British Columbia, to Michigan teens to Beethoven out for a walk.
 Vivid nature imagery was balanced by strong emotional moments “a telephone wire of nervousness ran between us’ and sensuousness: “at the piano my shoulder learned by rote the smell of your skin.”
 Speaking of skin her first book of verse ‘The Cartographer’s Skin’ has now sold out two print runs.

-Second feature Cathy Petch, hot from her recent slam victories, gave us an energized set that went from vulgar raunch “like leather cocks in classic porn” to deeply personal reflections on Mike Tyson.
-Funny, touching and always compelling Cathy gives good poetry saw, “solid gold dancing all the while.”
-I love the shift of emotional tugs in her Tyson piece, we go from admiring his struggles with lisping, being manipulated by coaches and finally we are distanced by his violence towards those weaker than him.
+Second feature Charlie Petch, hot from recent slam victories, gave us an energized set that went from vulgar raunch “like leather cocks in classic porn” to deeply personal reflections on Mike Tyson.
+Funny, touching and always compelling Charlie gives good poetry saw, “solid gold dancing all the while.”
+I love the shift of emotional tugs in the Tyson piece, we go from admiring his struggles with lisping, being manipulated by coaches and finally we are distanced by his violence towards those weaker than him.

 Unfortunately I had to scoot before hearing this month’s music feature – the damned NaNo had me on the run.
 I had a session with first year med students at Women’s College Friday morning which meant early rising to be there and no time for writing in the morning.